 So you just closed on your mortgage and moved into your new house.

-Here are some of the first things you need to do after buying a house.
+Here are 9 things you should do after buying a home.

 RATE SEARCH: Check Refinance Rates

 Of course, people let to tell everyone when they just bought a home, especially first time home buyers.
 But make sure you also give your new address to friends and family.
 You can do this easily using Facebook or a group text.